-Questions you can ask yourself: • What would I like to achieve?
-(Or, what’s something I wish you could do?) • What challenge would I like to overcome? • Imagine feeling proud of myself for doing something.
-What is that something?
+Here are a few questions to ask yourself: • What would I like to achieve?
+(Or, what’s something I wish I could do?) • What challenge would I like to overcome? • How will I feel about myself for accomplishing something important to me.

-If you've discovered you want to tackle many goals, that’s great, but it’s better to focus on achieving one thing successfully before moving onto goal #2.
+If you've discovered you want to tackle several goals, that’s great, but it’s better to focus on achieving one thing successfully before moving onto a second goal.

 Your goal should be Specific, Measurable, Attainable, Realistic, and Trackable.

-Using the visit to France, let’s look at examples of goals you could set for yourself: • To go to France the 15th of this month in one year. • To buy at least one book on Beginners French this week. • To take a French class and learn 5 new French words a week. • To speak sentences. • To go to French restaurant and order in French. • To speak on French in France.
+Using the visit to Japan, let’s look at examples of goals you could set for yourself: • To go to Japan the 15th of this month in one year. • To buy at least one book on Beginners Japanese this week. • To take a Japanese class and learn 5 new Japanese words a week. • To speak sentences in Japanese. • To go to Japanese restaurant and order in French. • To speak on Japanese in Japan.

-2. What is the Purpose of the Goal
+2) What is the purpose of a goal?

 The added benefit of identifying your goal’s purpose is so there’s something to remind your child of why you went after this goal in the first place on those days reaching the goal seems impossible.
 This will give you the motivation to keep going during those challenging times.